skidrow91/Magento-Notes/get-product-attribute.md

-# How to get product attribute in magento 2
+# How to get product attribute value in magento 2

 To get attribute value of product with store_id is 0, we can: